grumdrig/slog/vm.md

 * AX, the auxilliary register, at memory location -4.
 While instructions that do have a result place that result on the stack, some instructions that have a auxilliary result place that auxilliary value in the AX register.

-* CK, the clock register. at memory location -5.
-CK is incremented every machine cycle, i.e. each time an instruction is processed.
-Note that it will wrap around from 32767 to -32768 when it reaches that value.
-It has no purpose so I may get rid of it.

-* R6 and R7, at memory locations -6 and -7.
-These have no purpose and are
-  reserved for future use, or I may get rid of them too.

 State Vector